sarthakjain27/LogisticRegression-Movie-Review-Sentiment-Analysis/README.md

 # Movie-Review-Sentiment-Analysis
 This code uses logistic regression to judge whether a movie review is positive or negative.
-This was done as part of an assignment for Introduction to Machine Learning class at CMU

 Dict.txt : Contains a vocabulary of words and their indexes.
 We are considering words present only in this vocab.